In an effort

 houses.
 All seems to be in two stories, all a bit like

 Swiss alpine huts with loads of decorations.
-And it is a
+It is a

 bumpy flight, in-between the hills and mountains!